wp-plugins/custom-post-type-relations/readme.txt

 `cptr_get_relations_ids($cptr_keys, $post_id = null)`

-First parameter `$cptr_keys` can be string or array.
+`$cptr_keys` can be string or array.
 You will get the key of each relation in the admin page for CPT Relation plugin.
 This argument can also have the value `all` which will return all the defined relations for that post.

-Second parameter `$post_id` should be int.
+$post_id should be int.
 If this is not provided current post is considered.

 = Where to submit any issues and get support? =

 CPT Relations in an open source project hosted in the GitHub.
 You can raise any issues at https://github.com/GingerCodes/cpt-relations/issues.

- == Screenshots ==

-1. Create Relations by giving a name and selection the post types from the select box.
-2. Select the posts for the created relations.
-The input field is auto-complete enabled with populating posts from the related post type.
-3. Can select multiple posts for a single relation itself.
-4. Example code for displaying the relations in the template file inside the loop.
-5. Related posts displayed in the post.